-For that indicator, FAO provides data for Brazil from 2002 to 2016.
-The average value for Brazil during that period was 153.6 kg per hectare of arable land with a minumum of 118.3 kg per hectare of arable land in 2009 and a maximum of 186.1 kg per hectare of arable land in 2018.
+For that indicator, we provide data for Brazil from 1961 to 2018.
+The average value for Brazil during that period was 114 kg per hectare of arable land with a minimum of 9.8 kg per hectare of arable land in 1964 and a maximum of 304.7 kg per hectare of arable land in 2018.

 Definition: Fertilizer consumption measures the quantity of plant nutrients used per unit of arable land.
 Fertilizer products cover nitrogenous, potash, and phosphate fertilizers (including ground rock phosphate).
 Traditional nutrients--animal and plant manures--are not included.
 For the purpose of data dissemination, FAO has adopted the concept of a calendar year (January to December).
 Some countries compile fertilizer data on a calendar year basis, while others are on a split-year basis.
 Arable land includes land defined by the FAO as land under temporary crops (double-cropped areas are counted once), temporary meadows for mowing or for pasture, land under market or kitchen gardens, and land temporarily fallow.
 Land abandoned as a result of shifting cultivation is excluded.